 Furthering the multistakeholder dialogue on Network neutrality, as appropriate. [agreed]

-Building confidence and security in the use of ICTs, notably regarding topics such as personal data protection, privacy and security and robustness of networks, is critical.
+Building confidence and security in the use of ICTs, notably regarding topics such as personal data protection, privacy and security and robustness of networks, is critical. [this includes recognizing the need for international agreements to cooperate on security matters and to avoid unilateral assertions in national laws and to avoid extra territorial actions.] [led by Saudi]

 Strengthening cooperation between all stakeholders in helping especially developing countries to identify and highlight cyber security best practices, including to encourage confidence and security in the use of ICTs, is another area that should be prioritized.